-A Note About the Confidentiality of Internship Report & Evaluations
+A Note About the Confidentiality of Internship Reports

-The evaluative reports sent to the Contextual Education Office - Three Month Report of Intern and Supervisor, Mid-Year Evaluation, and Final Evaluation -- are seen by the Contextual Education Office.
-The academic advisor, faculty committee, and the synodical candidacy committee normally see only the Final Evaluations.
+The evaluative reports sent to the Contextual Education Office -- Mid-Year Reports and Final Reports -- are seen by the Contextual Education Office.
+The academic advisor, faculty committee, and the synodical candidacy committee normally see only the Final Reports.
 These reports are confidential and not to be shared without the permission of the respective authors.

-The exceptions to the above are the statements written by the intern, supervisor and lay committee that appear on the Final Evaluation form that is sent to the bishops of the ELCA as part of first call assignment and call process.
+The exceptions to the above are the statements written by the intern, supervisor and lay committee that appear on the Final Report form that is sent to the bishops of the ELCA as part of the selection and call process.